 Purpose: Utah's four Regional Service Centers were established to assist school districts in providing equitable and cost-effective services and programs for students in rural Utah to match those offered to students on Utah's urban Wasatch-front.
 Basically, we were created to save districts money by pooling purchases and services to build economies of scale for small school districts.

 Geographic Scope: See the map above.
+The total square mileage that these Regional Service Centers cover (65,478 mi2) is nearly the same size as Wisconsin, the 23rd largest state in the USA.
+SEDC's total area is 24,468 mi2, which is by itself larger than the state of West Virginia at 24,038 mi2.
 At one time Tooele, Logan, Box Elder and Cache were part of the NUES region.
 Wendover and Dugway still participate in the NUES Sterling Scholar region competition.
-The service centers run joint programs like the Utah Rural Schools Conference, various grants and technology purchases.

 Legislative: The four Service Centers are also part of an organization called Utah Rural Schools Association (URSA) which organizes the Thursday afternoon meetings on the hill during the session.
 Each service center plans an annual dinner and business meeting with legislators to discuss items related to education.